 When the issue of the EHC is not possible, or if the travel is imminent, the EHC Card Provisional Substitute can be requested.

 The European Health Insurance Card (EHIC) is valid for two years, until the expiry date shown.
 Use of the EHIC during its validity period is subject to the holder continuing to meet the requirements under which the card was issued.
-Otherwise, expenses incurred may be recovered as undue benefits, in accordance with the provisions of article 76 of Regulation (EC) 883/04.
+Nevertheless, expenses incurred may be recovered as undue benefits, pursuant to the provisions of article 76 of Regulation (EC) 883/04.

 It is important that you ensure that you have an EHIC and that its validity period includes the planned return date before travelling to another country in the European Economic Area (1) or Switzerland.
 If not, request a new EHIC to guarantee your health care cover during your stay.

-(1) States in which the EHIC is valid:
+(1) States in which the EHC is valid: